-Students in grades 5 - 8 at 10 schools identified as underserved in natural resource education will engage in active learning to increase knowledge of wild birds and enhance understanding of biodiversity and a healthy environment.
+Students in grades 5 - 8 at 10 schools identified as underserved in natural resource education (e.g., free/reduced lunch, Title 1, lacking other nature-based programming) will engage in active learning to increase knowledge of wild birds and enhance understanding of biodiversity and a healthy environment.
 Bird feeding stations at schools provide on-site bird watching opportunities, with an option to plant a wildlife garden.
-Students will care for bird feeders, observe and identify birds, and enter data into a community science program (such as Cornell's Feeder Watch or eBird).
+Students will care for bird feeders, observe and identify birds, and enter data into a community science program (ex: Cornell's Feeder Watch or eBird).

 Bird by Bird Volunteers will visit classes 3-5 times per year to assist in active learning, including bird walks around schools.
 Volunteers will be selected from an applicant pool, screened, and trained.
-Teachers will receive training in lesson plans and educational materials that meet Minnesota Academic Standards and drawing from existing curricula, such as FlyingWild.
-Students and teachers will learn about conservation issues affecting birds, identification of birds by sight and sound, and collection of scientific data.
+Teachers will receive training in lesson plans and materials that meet Minnesota Academic Standards and draw from existing curricula, such as FlyingWild.
+Students and teachers will learn about conservation issues affecting birds, identifying birds, and collection of scientific data.

-Each student will receive a pair of binoculars and field guide to use throughout the school year.
-Students will also participate in at least one special field trip to view birds up close, at one of several bird-banding stations or nearby nature centers.
+Each student will receive a pair of binoculars and field guide to use.
+Students will also participate in at least one special field trip to view birds up close, at one of several bird-banding stations or nearby nature,